ajxs/yamaha_dx97/styleguide.md

 ## File Header

-If you are adding a new file to the project, please add this header with the GPL3 license.
+If you are adding a new file to the project, please add this header with the GPL3 license SPDX identifier string.
 Feel free to add your own details to the copyright notice.

 	; ==============================================================================
 	; YAMAHA DX9/7 FIRMWARE
 	; Copyright (C) 2022 AJXS (https://ajxs.me/)
 	;
-	; This program is free software: you can redistribute it and/or modify ; it under the terms of the GNU General Public License as published by ; the Free Software Foundation, either version 3 of the License, or ; (at your option) any later version.
-	;
+	; SPDX-License-Identifier: GPL-3.0-or-later
 	; ==============================================================================
 	; filename.asm
 	; ==============================================================================